Overview

 The Feedback Loop

-1. Observe - Notice when the agent provides incorrect or suboptimal responses
+- Observe - Notice when the worker provides incorrect or suboptimal responses

-3. Refine - The agent learns from your corrections and applies them to future interactions
+- Refine - The worker learns from your corrections and applies them to future interactions

 Types of Feedback